Castle Peak Senior Care reaches $4.4 million donation threshold

 Augustana Care, a Minnesota based non profit organization that owns and manages 23 senior care projects is partnering with Eagle County to build the Castle Peak Senior Care Community.
 Augustana hopes to break ground in 2014 at its five-acre site located immediately north of Brush Creek Elementary School in the Eagle Ranch neighborhood.
 The 62,000 square foot project will include 22 skilled nursing beds, 20 assisted living apartments, 12 memory care beds and 10 transitional care units.

-This week Augustana Care CEO Tim Tucker announced that the Castle Peak Senior Care Community’s capital campaign goal has been achieved.
+Last week Augustana Care CEO Tim Tucker announced that the Castle Peak Senior Care Community’s capital campaign goal has been achieved.

 “This project was begun by Dr. Tom Steinberg and other Eagle County citizens more than 30 years ago and is now about to become a reality, due to the generosity of numerous donors,” said Tucker.
 “The support of donors throughout the county is helping to make Eagle County whole—a place where all people, regardless of age, can thrive.”

 “We couldn’t have asked for a better outcome,” says Capital Campaign Committee Chair Merv Lapin.
 “The Eagle Valley community did a stellar job in securing the funding for the Castle Peak Senior Care Community.”
 Members of the campaign committee were Doris Dewton, Peter Feistmann, Kaye Ferry, Louise Funk, Dan Godec, Paul Gotthelf, Topper Hagerman, Deb Luginbuhl, Melissa MacDonald, Pam and Rick Smith, Jon Stavney, Kay Gudmestad, Lisa Pease, Tori Franks and Matt Scherr.